Below you'll find answers to some of the commonly asked questions about Carbon Match.

 On Carbon Match, approved buyers and sellers directly place their own anonymous Bids and Offers.
 This means market prices set by competitive and transparent interaction between participants.
 Carbon Match gives you more control and makes trading easy.▲ top

-Carbon Match can be used by approved companies who have a liability under the New Zealand Emissions Trading Scheme, companies who have received an allocation of units, large forest owners, carbon aggregators and financial institutions.▲ top
+Carbon Match can be used by approved companies who have a liability under the New Zealand Emissions Trading Scheme, companies who have received an allocation of units, large forest owners, carbon aggregators, financial institutions, and speculative traders who wish to trade significant parcels on a frequent basis.▲ top

 Bids and Offers are made anonymously.
 It is only after a “Match” has been made and a binding contract generated that the buyer and seller (and the Approved Escrow Agent) receive details of who they have traded with (although a “green” list enables entities to restrict who they can be “matched” with).
 Carbon Match does not disclose the identities of the parties to a transaction.▲ top